surajssd/llm-k8s/README.md

-# Llama on Kubernetes
+# LLMs on Kubernetes

-This has instructions to run Llama on Kubernetes on Azure.
+This has instructions to run LLMs on Kubernetes on Azure.

 ## Deploy Infra: Option 1: Using AKS